William A. Douglass Prize in Europeanist Anthropology

 The 2011 William A. Douglass Prize in Europeanist Anthropology was awarded to Kristen Ghodsee (Bowdoin College), for her book, Muslim Lives in Eastern Europe: Gender, Ethnicity, and the Transformation of Islam in Postsocialist Bulgaria (Princeton University Press, 2010).
 Caroline Brettell and Susan Carol Rogers served on the committee chaired by Jeffrey Cole.

-The 2010 William A. Douglass Prize in Europeanist Anthropology winner was: The Empire of Trauma: An Inquiry into the Condition of Victimhood
+The 2010 William A. Douglass Prize in Europeanist Anthropology winner was The Empire of Trauma: An Inquiry into the Condition of Victimhood (Princeton University Press, 2009) by Didier Fassin.

-Honorable Mention for 2010 also goes to: Bodies in the Bog and the Archaeological Imagination, by Karin Sanders.
-The University of Chicago Press 2009.
+Honorable Mention for 2010 goes to: Bodies in the Bog and the Archaeological Imagination (University of Chicago Press, 2009) by Karin Sanders.

-The 2008 William A. Douglass Prize in Europeanist Anthropology was awarded to: Catherine Wanner.
-Communities of the Converted: Ukrainians and Global Evangelism.
-Cornell University Press, 2007.
+The 2008 William A. Douglass Prize in Europeanist Anthropology was awarded to Catherine Wanner for Communities of the Converted: Ukrainians and Global Evangelism (Cornell University Press, 2007).

 Previous winners include books authored by Sarah F. Green, Christopher Tilley, Katherine Verdery, Jenny Wright, and Marilyn Silverman.